-Letters of credit: At September 30, 2020 and 2019, IFES had outstanding letters of credit totaling \$830,466 and \$986,239, respectively, related to security deposit requirements for its non-cancellable operating office leases.
-These letters of credit are fully secured by restricted certificates of deposit and expire in July 17, 2021.
+Letters of credit: At September 30, 2021 and 2020, IFES had outstanding letters of credit totaling \$830,466, respectively, related to security deposit requirements for its noncancellable operating office leases.
+These letters of credit are fully secured by restricted certificates of deposit and renews automatically until cancelled.

 Line of credit: IFES obtained a revolving line of credit with the bank for \$650,000 in February 2019.
 Interest accrues at a variable rate of 2.2% above the London Interbank Offered Rate (LIBOR) and is due monthly.
 The line is collateralized by the personal property of IFES.
-There were no advances on the line of credit at September 30, 2020.
+There were no advances on the line of credit at September 30, 2021.